Tralee: History

 The modern layout of Tralee was created in the 19th century.
 Denny Street, a wide Georgian street, was completed in 1826 on the site of the old castle.
-A monument commemorating the 1798 rebellion plus the rebellions of 1803, 1848 and 1867 – a statue of a Pikeman – stands in Denny Street.
+A monument commemorating the 1798 rebellion and the rebellions of 1803, 1848 and 1867 – a statue of a Pikeman – stands in Denny Street.
 First unveiled in 1905, the original Pikeman stood until the Irish War of Independence.
 In 1921 the Black and Tans dragged it from its pedestal and destroyed it.
 In June 1939 a replacement Pikeman was installed, created by renowned Dublin sculptor Albert Power and unveiled by Maud Gonne.

 Tralee Courthouse was designed by William Vitruvius Morrison and built in 1834.
 It has a monument of two cannons commemorating those Kerrymen who died in the Crimean War (1854–56) and the Indian Rebellion (1857).
 Ballymullen Barracks was the depot of the Royal Munster Fusiliers.

 The Tralee Ship Canal was built to accommodate larger ships sailing into Tralee, as the existing quay in Blennerville was becoming blocked due to silting.
 The House of Commons authorised an Act of Parliament in June 1829 for the canal, with work beginning in 1832.
 Issues with funding meant that the canal was not completed until 1846 when it was opened.
 The canal was 2 miles long with a new canal basin built in Tralee, and lock gates and a wooden swing bridge constructed in Blennerville.
 However, not long after the canal opened, it too began to suffer from silting.

 By the 1880s, Fenit Harbour was built as a deepwater harbour; it did not suffer from silting.
 A railway line was constructed between the harbour and Tralee to carry cargo and freight from ships moored there.
 The canal fell into disuse and neglect, and was finally closed by the mid-20th century.
 Following the restoration of Blennerville Windmill in the early 1990s, local authorities planned restoration of the canal for use as a tourist attraction.
 In 1999 the Office of Public Works (OPW) started a restoration project of the canal at a cost of IR£650,000.
 The basin area of the canal was subsequently redeveloped with apartments blocks built as part of a proposed marina.
 The towpath along the canal was upgraded and is now used by people as an enjoyable amenity as part of the Dingle Way.